Mooner510/CommitSpammer/README.md

 <p align="center">Requires <strong>Java 21</strong> or higher to run</p>
 </div>

+_Give me star if you like this project_

 ## Getting Started
 ### 1. Fork or Clone this Repository
 You can clone this repository as a .zip file [here](https://github.com/Mooner510/CommitSpammer/archive/refs/heads/master.zip).